kendamaleh/Data_Analytics/P2_Titanic_Data_Analytics/README.md

-Analysis of Titanic passenger data -Project two data analysis project for the Udacity Intro to Programming Nanodegree
+Analysis of Titanic passenger data -Project two data analysis project for the Udacity Intro to Data Analytic Nanodegree

 Purpose